Marriage Advice From Your Favorite Divorce Lawyer, Part Three

 My mother loves gardening and nature and fruits and trees.
 She always said, “You gotta water it, you can’t not water it.”
 I may not have listened to her about the plants in my office (which have all since died), but I adhere to this watering theory every day in my marriage.

-Nevertheless, since people always ask me, “Since you see divorces every day, is there any insight you can share about marriage?”, I want to be helpful, and hence I write.
+Nevertheless, since people always ask me, “Since you see divorces every day, is there any insight you can share about marriage?”

-Don’t be a jerk to your spouse.
+Don’t be mean to your spouse.

 Stop comparing your marriage with other people’s.